karanja-simon/blog/node-io.md

 ```bash
 http://localhost:4002/fib/45
 ```
 Opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we immediately get a `Hello!` response.
 This means our first request is handled by a different thread, meaning for every request, a new thread is spun to handle it.
 This is so called one-thread-per client system, where each client is assigned its own thread.
 This is the implementation in many servers like Apache.
+Since we don't have the liberty of running our js code here, let's see what we can do on Nodejs platform to improve our situation.

 ### What can we do to improve this on Nodejs?
-#### Offloading: Worker Pool
+#### Offloading: The Worker Pool
-We know Nodejs excels in I/O-bound tasks, but suffers on complex calculations.
+We know Nodejs excels in I/O-bound tasks, but suffers on CPU-bound operations.
 One approach to overcome this, is by offloading task to Worker Pool, the second kind of threading the Nodejs environment offers.
-The downside of this, is the communication overhead between the Worker and Event Loop.
-From [Nodejs docs](https://nodejs.org/api/cluster.html):

->  From a Worker, you cannot manipulate a JavaScript object in the Event Loop's namespace.
-Instead, you have to serialize and deserialize any objects you wish to share.

-To do the offloading, we will implement a [Cluster](https://nodejs.org/api/cluster.html).
-This allows creation of child processes that shares the server ports.
+To do the offloading, we will implement a [Cluster](https://nodejs.org/api/cluster.html) from the `cluster` module.
+A cluster allows creation of child processes that shares the server ports.
+The primary use case for the cluster module is networking, but it can be used for other use cases requiring worker processes.

  Now rewriting our server code we have:

 ```js
 import express from 'express';